TopDevPros/safeget/README.md

 DeNova Safeget
 --------------

+Download verified files, not malware.
+With one command Safeget downloads <em>and</em>
-Downloads and verifies files.
-It does more security checks for you than most security experts.
+does the complex security checks for you that most people skip.
+Verifies pgp/gpg sigs, hashes, and more.
+Resistant to quantum attacks.

 If you would like a simple custom safeget for your app which embeds